ursetto/a2composer/COMPOSER.md

 Driver disassembly
 ------------------
-zp $00 : SONGPTR -- points to current byte in song zp $09 : FILENAME points to current filename (apparently, the character after the first ^).
+zp $00 : SONGPTR -- points to current byte in song zp $04,$05: temp used for HGR line pointer zp $06,$07: temp used for HGR line pointer zp $08: temp used for current HGR line number zp $09 : FILENAME points to current filename (apparently, the character after the first ^).
 CURSONG*32.
-    the first byte is also stored in the SSC_STATUS register (?!) zp $0B : ISPLAYING bool: 0 if no song playing, $FF if playing (test is for 0)
+    the first byte is also stored in the SSC_STATUS register (?!) zp $0A : unknown, affects roll display.
+Set to #$00 when tempo is updated.
+Set to #$FF at $0AAA. zp $0B : ISPLAYING bool: 0 if no song playing, $FF if playing (test is for 0)
 $303 : CURSONG whatever's here, it's multiplied by 32 and stored in $09.
 The currently playing song, I think.
 $305 : seems to hold the last key pressed, set to 0 when key is handled.